nical/kiwi/README.md

 Most of Kiwi's source code is under the <b>new BSD License</b>.
 However some of the plugin sets are under other licenses, like the image::cairo plugin set that is under the LGPL.
-See the readme.txt file in each sub-project directory for informations about which license apply.
+See the readme.txt file in each sub-project directory for informations about which license applies.

 <h2> Project member(s) </h2>